732-361-4827

 How Does the Court Divide Marital Property in Divorce Cases?

 New Jersey follows the principle of equitable distribution when dividing marital property during a divorce.
 This means that the court aims to divide assets and debts in a manner it deems fair, although not necessarily equal.
-Marital property encompasses all assets and debts acquired jointly during the marriage, including:

-• Bank accounts
+• Bank accounts and retirement plans

-• Stocks and other investments
+• Credit cards, loans, and other debts

 Determining how marital property will be divided is typically intricate and lengthy, especially in high-net-worth divorce cases involving wealth exceeding $1 million.
 The court considers various factors to ensure a fair distribution, such as: